chihyang/eopl3/ch05/README.md

   end
 ```

 Does it terminate?
-Run it in exercise 5.40.v2.scm to see the result.
-Even
+Run it in [`exer5.40.v2.scm`](exer5.40.v2.scm) to see the
-without running it, we can see the code above violates designer's purpose for
+result.
+Even without running it, we can see the code above violates designer's
-`try ... catch (var, cont)`.
-Unfortunately some users would definitely try to do
+purpose for `try ... catch (var, cont)`.
+Unfortunately some users would
-so if such a feature existed: they don't use `try` for exception handling but
+definitely try to do so if such a feature existed: they don't use `try` for
-for saving a continuation and use it later!
-A feature with unexpected feature
+exception handling but for saving a continuation and use it later!
+A feature
-does not seem a good one.
+with unexpected feature does not seem a good one.

 # Exercise 5.41